 The HAT ecosystem is a global network of HAT users, developers, organisations and government bodies that subscribe to a world where individuals can exercise their rights and control over their personal data and be responsible for their digital futures.
 It is also an ecosystem that believe in the use, collaboration and sharing of data in a privacy preserving way for our own good and the good of society.

 A designed eco-system

-The HAT Foundation is a social enterprise group whose purpose is to promote widespread adoption of the HAT ecosystem worldwide.
-The integrated economic and technical design of the HAT ecosystem is unique in supporting a multi-sided market allowing both individuals and firms to maximise the value of personal data exchange in an equitable and privacy-preserving way.
-The HAT Foundation consist of the HAT Community Foundation, a non-profit organization and the HAT Data Exchange Ltd, a commercial enterprise.
+The HAT Community Foundation’s purpose is to promote the adoption of the HAT platform technology.
+The integrated economic and technical design of the HAT Platform is unique in supporting a multi-sided market allowing both individuals and firms to maximise the value of personal data exchange in an equitable and privacy-preserving way.
+The HAT Platform consist of the HAT Community Foundation, a non-profit organization and the HAT Data Exchange Ltd, a commercial enterprise.
 Read about the structure here.

 That is privacy preserving

 The HAT platform consists of all supporters, users, developers, firms and other organizations using HATs to support the exchange and trade of physical, digital and social artefacts – data and content: a network that comes together to give everyone, everywhere the benefit of privacy-preserving exchange of their personal data and content.
 An individual can configure, combine, display or visualise their data gained from any source and permit the exchange of his or her data with other individuals or organisations.

 The platform is operated by HATDeX, and it operationalises the platforms according to its original vision.